andreypopp/bb/README.md

 bb is a build system which allows you to define build rules using [OCaml][], then to execute them using [ninja][].

+bb intends to be a hackable build system.

-bb stands for Blitzbau, which is German for "lightning construction".
+bb stands for "Blitzbau", which is German for "lightning construction".

 [ninja]: https://ninja-build.org/
 [OCaml]: https://ocaml.org/